 Because they’re busy, stressed out, or distracted.

-As you can see in the graph above, people overestimate how many vegetables, fruits, and meats they eat (compared to reality).
+- people overestimate how many vegetables, fruits, and meats they eat (compared to reality); and

-On the other hand, most people underestimate how much sweets they consume.
+- people underestimate how much sweets and grains they consume.

 Being too early in the process